 - procarboxypeptidase A and B, exopeptidases which remove amino acids from the C-terminal end of the peptides.

 Therefore, in the duodenum there is a neutral environment rich in enzymes able to continue, once activated, protein digestion.
 Moreover, as the proteases have different substrate specificity, each peptide produced by an enzyme can be substrate of another enzyme.

-In pancreatic juice, amylase, lipase and nuclease are also present.
+In pancreatic juice, alpha-amylase, lipase and nuclease are also present.

 Activation of pancreatic zymogens